HaiTran-WellSky/DBA/README.md

 # DBA
-Repository for DBA related tsql scripts
+Repository for DBA related tsql scripts, such as scripts for databsae maintenance plans.